Jordanlouie1/WearableDisplay/howToRun.md

   push frames to the server over WebSocket.
 - Open `http://localhost:8000/stream` (from any device on the same network) to view the MJPEG stream sourced from the last publisher.
+- If no browser is pushing frames, `/stream` automatically falls back to the preferred local camera preset (and its built-in fallback).
 - Optional: append `?camera=<preset|index|url>` to `/stream` when you want the server itself to read from a local/remote OpenCV source instead of using a browser publisher.
 Known presets are listed at `/presets`.